 The Find on Shelf section displays the physical location of the item and its loan policy, if you have signed in.
 The policy will depend on your status (student, faculty, etc).

 Verify the location, call number, and availability.
-If the item's location at a campus other than your home campus, you can request the item be sent to you using the Request from UConn link.
+If the item's location is at a campus other than your home campus, you can request the item be sent to you using the Request from UConn link.
 If you are not signed in, this link will read Sign in to request.

 Find a book in the Babbidge Library using the call number.
 You can use the locate option to see a map with the item's location.